webix-hub/docs/data/desktop/suggest.md

 DateRangeSuggest control is used in the [DateRangePicker](desktop/daterangepicker.md) widget.
 More details are given in the [related section](desktop/daterangepicker.md#customizingpopupofdaterangepicker).

+@seodescr:

+- See more information about Webix [javascript framework](https://webix.com) there.

+@metadescr: The Suggest List control allows displaying a drop-down list of available options when user starts typing text in a form input field.
+@doctitle: The Suggest List control documentation: initialization and usage.

 @index:
 - desktop/datasuggest.md
 - desktop/gridsuggest.md